EDUCAUSE Annual Conference Call for Proposals

 icon: hand placing blocks in a pyramid

-Session Title
+Session Title (100-character limit)

 Create a short title that is creative yet descriptive.
-We ask that you do not use institution, company, or product names anywhere in the title.
+We ask that you do not use institution, company, or product names in the title.

-Abstract
+Abstract (1,500-character limit)

 This is a short description of what your session is about.
 If your proposal is accepted, the abstract is what most attendees will use to make decisions about which sessions to attend.
 What can you say that will encourage your colleagues to attend your session?

-Clear session outcomes/takeaways and creative engagement strategies are essential components of every session.
+Clear session outcomes/takeaways are essential components of every session.
+Submitters should provide three takeaways within their proposal.
 Proposal reviewers will closely examine and rate each proposed session's takeaways, which should clearly describe what participants will know or be able to do as a result of participating in the session.
-A successful proposal must also include the specific and creative ways in which the presenter(s) will engage with participants.

-Session Description
+Session Description (4,000-character limit)

 This is where you get to more fully describe the plan for your session.
 Great descriptions answer the following as succinctly as possible: What problems are you helping participants solve?
 What is the relevance of the content and value to the higher education IT and technology community?
 How is your session unique?
 In addition, we encourage you to describe how the session will unfold (timetable).